polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/pallet-testing.md

 ### Writing Unit Tests

-Unit tests in the Polkadot SDK uses the Rust testing framework, and the mock runtime you’ve defined earlier will serve as the test environment.
+Unit tests in the Polkadot SDK use the Rust testing framework, and the mock runtime you’ve defined earlier will serve as the test environment.
 Below are the typical steps involved in writing unit tests for a pallet.

 #### Test Initialization